Jlbillig/SAEKI-ONTOLOGY-DEMO/README.md

 GET /parts/PART-1017/investigation
 ```

-It returns the failed part, inspection result, machine, tool, material batch, anomaly flags, related failed parts, and a plain-English explanation.
+It returns the failed part, inspection result, machine, tool, material batch, anomaly flags, related failed parts, and a report.

 ## CNC simulation

 The simulator generates deterministic synthetic events.
-It does not claim to use live machine data.
+It does not  use live machine data.
 The fields are chosen to resemble common CNC operational concepts:

 - spindle speed
 - feed rate